Renzzauw/Webtech-practicum2/readme.txt

     We have a plot page with two lines on a grid.
 There are two checkboxes for each line that toggle the line on or off.
 Using eventlisteners, these lines will either be drawn or not.
 This way the graph is interactive.
 -   JQUERY UI ELEMENT:
+    On the knowledge base page we have added a Jquery UI context menu.
+This menu is activated when you press the button.
+    With this dropdown menu you can manipulate the css of the article paragraphs.